Annual IP Writing Competition

 - Second Place: $2,000

 The winner will have the option to publish her or his article in the Georgia State University Law Review* and may present the article at the Corporate IP Institute (CIPI) meeting, an annual two-day event where about 200 IP professionals gather to discuss current issues, stories and strategies of corporations.
 Winning papers will also be published in the materials for the 2015 Corporate IP Institute.

 *Subject to the discretion of the editors of the Georgia State University Law Review.

 Individuals enrolled at an ABA-accredited law school are eligible to enter.
 Papers may not have more than one author (no co-authorship).

-Papers for the intellectual property writing competition must represent original works not previously published or targeted for submission to another journal, law review or other periodical for publication until the winning papers are announced.
+Papers for the intellectual property writing competition must represent previously unpublished original works.
 Papers should be 30 to 50 double-spaced pages with footnotes.
 Each entry must include the name of the individual entrant’s law school, class/program in law school, and contact information (mailing address, telephone number and email address).

 Winners will be determined at the sole discretion of Georgia State Law.
 All entrants will be notified of the competition results via email or by letter.
 Judging criteria include: originality of thought, contributions to the law and practice, completeness of scholarly research and the style and content of the work.

 Authors will retain ownership of the copyright for all works submitted.
 However, authors receiving any award must first grant Corporate IP Institute a worldwide, royalty-free, nonexclusive license to publish the work or have the work published.
 All authors shall retain the right to publish or have published submitted articles.